-We have incurred net losses since inception, have not generated any significant revenue from product sales to date and have financed our operations primarily through the proceeds from sales of our convertible preferred stock, sales of our common stock in our initial public offering and debt financing.
-We have incurred a net loss of approximately \$20.6 million and \$42.2 million for the six months ended June 30, 2024 and 2023, respectively.
-As of June 30, 2024, we had an accumulated deficit of approximately \$367.2 million.
+We have incurred net losses since inception, have not generated any significant revenue from product sales to date and have financed our operations primarily through the proceeds from sales of our convertible preferred stock, sales of our common stock in our initial public offering and debt financings.
+We have incurred a net loss of approximately \$43.7 million and \$57.9 million for the nine months ended September 30, 2024 and 2023, respectively.
+As of September 30, 2024, we had an accumulated deficit of approximately \$390.3 million.
+As noted elsewhere in this Quarterly Report on Form 10-Q, we have identified conditions and events that raise substantial doubt about our ability to continue as a going concern.
 Our losses have resulted principally from expenses incurred in research and development of our product candidates, as well as management and administrative costs and other expenses that we have incurred while building our business infrastructure.
 Our lead product candidate, Revita, is currently undergoing a pivotal clinical study in patients with inadequately controlled T2D despite being on at least one GLA.
-The

-Company is also evaluating Revita in the REMAIN-1 clinical study, a randomized, double-blind trial of Revita versus sham in patients who have lost at least 15% total body weight on tirzepatide therapy and wish to discontinue their GLP-1RA without weight regain.
+The Company is also evaluating Revita in the REMAIN-1 clinical study, a randomized, double-blind trial of Revita versus sham in patients who have lost at least 15% total body weight on tirzepatide therapy and wish to discontinue their GLP-1RA without weight regain.
 We expect that it will be several years, if ever, before we have a commercialized product in the United States and generate significant revenue from product sales.
 Even if we succeed in receiving marketing approval or certification for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses as we discover, develop and market additional potential product candidates.